 Peak Vs RMS Power

 Do not be confused by Peak Power and RMS Power.
 The continuous power of the amplifier is gauged by its RMS Power.
 The amplifier’s rated power is the actual power that it can produce.
-It’s more of a wattage output average over a predetermined period of time.
+It’s more of a wattage output average over a predetermined period.

-The peak amount of power that the amplifier can produce or handle in a relatively little period of time, or a burst, is the best way to define peak power.
+The peak amount of power that the amplifier can produce or handle in a relatively short period, or a burst, is the best way to define peak power.
 It is more of a brief burst of power than the quantity of power the amplifier continuously emits.

 Even though speaker and amplifier manufacturers advertise their Peak Power ratings to draw in customers, you want to consider the RMS Power as a determining factor when choosing the correct speaker and amplifier.